run-ai/docs/docs/Administrator/Cluster-Setup/allow-external-access-to-containers.md

  Run:AI is based on Kubernetes.
 Kubernetes offers an abstraction of the container's location.
 This complicates the exposure of ports.
 Kubernetes offers a number of alternative  ways to expose ports:

 *    NodePort - Exposes the Service on each Node’s IP at a static port (the NodePort).
-You’ll be able to contact the NodePort Service, from outside the cluster, by requesting &lt;NodeIP&gt;:&lt;NodePort&gt; regardless of which node the container actually resides.
+You’ll be able to contact the NodePort service from outside the cluster by requesting `<NODE-IP>:<NODE-PORT>` regardless of which node the container actually resides in.
 *   LoadBalancer - Useful for cloud environments.
 Exposes the Service externally using a cloud provider’s load balancer.
-*   Ingress - Allows access to Kubernetes services from outside the Kubernetes cluster.
+*   Ingress (see example in link below) -  Allows access to Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.
 More information about ingress can be found [here](https://kubernetes.io/docs/concepts/services-networking/ingress/){target=_blank}.
-*   Port Forwarding - Simple port forwarding allows access to the container via localhost:&lt;Port&gt;.
+*   Port Forwarding (see example in link below) - Simple port forwarding allows access to the container via localhost:&lt;Port&gt;.

  See [https://kubernetes.io/docs/concepts/services-networking/service](https://kubernetes.io/docs/concepts/services-networking/service/){target=_blank} for further details.